-PUBLIC ART IN NORTH SHORE RIVERFRONT PARK
+PUBLIC ART AND MEMORIALS IN NORTH SHORE RIVERFRONT PARK

 Korean War Veterans Memorial